Emergency Contact

 The pipeline will transfer raw water from just upstream of Mount Kynoch Water Treatment Plant (Toowoomba) to Warwick Reservoir (near Leslie Dam).
 The water will be sourced from Wivenhoe Dam via the existing Wivenhoe to Cressbrook pipeline and other water infrastructure owned by Toowoomba Regional Council.

-The pipeline will run along existing road reserves and easements for most of its route.
+The pipeline will run underground along existing road reserves and easements for most of its route.
 Some strips of property along the route will need to be temporarily or permanently acquired for safety or efficiency reasons.
 Seqwater will speak to affected property owners as details of the route are finalised.

 For more information about why the pipeline is needed and its background, please see the Department of Regional Development, Manufacturing and Water project website.